tylermercer/personal-website/src/en/posts/software/free-lunches.md

 explicitly, because alternatives haven't been sincerely considered.

-One point of evidence for these tradeoffs being chosen implicitly is the comparatively low usage of Preact vs React.
-Preact has a React-compatible API---with `preact/compat`, you can replace React with Preact in an existing React project.^[ See
-["Switching to Preact"](https://preactjs.com/guide/v10/switching-to-preact).
+One point of evidence for these tradeoffs being chosen implicitly is the comparatively low usage of [Preact](https://preactjs.com/) compared to that of React.
+Preact has a React-compatible API---with `preact/compat`, you can replace React with Preact in an existing React project.^[ See ["Switching to Preact"](https://preactjs.com/guide/v10/switching-to-preact).
 Admittedly, in full-stack frameworks like Next.js, this gets significantly hairier, but [it can still be done](https://joyofcode.xyz/next-bundle-size).